ScilifelabDataCentre/data.scilifelab.se/.config/cspell/README.md

   - `files: ''` tells CSpell to check all file types selected by the action.
 This is the _default_.
 - The CSpell action uses `.config/cspell/cspell-config.yml` for language, dictionary, ignored patterns, and project-specific-word settings.
   - `language` configures the languages used during the spell check, here British English and Swedish
+  - `caseSensitive` allows CSpell to distinguish between different casing, e.g. GitHub and github.
+  - `useGitignore` tells CSpell to ignore any files that are listed in the `.gitignore`.
   - `import` imports dictionaries that need to be installed in the workflow before CSpell runs, in this case British English, Medical Terms, People Names, Scientific Terms GB, Software Terms and Swedish.
-  - `caseSensitive` allows CSpell to distinguish between different casing, e.g. GitHub and github.
   - `dictionaries` lists the dictionaries for every checked file.
 It contains the custom dictionaries defined under `dictionaryDefinitions` and dictionaries bundled with CSpell that do not need installing.
 Dictionaries that come from `import` are enabled automatically and must not be listed there.
   - `dictionaryDefinitions` registers the files in `custom-dicts` as dictionaries.
   - `ignoreRegExpList` tells CSpell to ignore specific patterns.
   - `ignorePaths` tells CSpell to ignore specific files in your repository.
+  - `languageSettings` specifies some configuration to apply to only specific languages, incl. code languages.
+  - `overrides` contains rules, dictionaries, and single words that should only be enabled in specific files and directories, not globally.
 - If CSpell finds spelling issues, the workflow fails.
 Spelling issues are reported as GitHub annotations, and suggestions are shown when available.

 ## How to use this in your repository